 - The Basics… Multiple Banking/Payment accounts?
 Multiple Supplier Sites?
 Multiple Supplier Relationships?

-- Can the foundation of the existing system handle my unique organizational structure?
+- Can the foundation of the existing system handle my unique organisational structure?

 - Processes… By Geographic Units? (and) By Business Function? (and) by Legal Entity? (and) by Customer? (and) by Organizational Unit?